javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/2-async-iterators-generators/article.md

 That's why async generators work with `for await...of`.
 ````

+### Async iterable range

+Regular generators can be used as `Symbol.iterator` to make the iteration code shorter.

+Similar to that, async generators can be used as `Symbol.asyncIterator` to implement the asynchronous iteration.

-We can make the `range` object generate values asynchronously, once per second, by replacing synchronous `Symbol.iterator` with asynchronous `Symbol.asyncIterator`:
+For instance, we can make the `range` object generate values asynchronously, once per second, by replacing synchronous `Symbol.iterator` with asynchronous `Symbol.asyncIterator`:

 ```js run
 let range = {